Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 > 1. Add any/all security practices that fit the persona's risk level as line items in this list
 > 1. Search for and link to appropriate existing guides/educational materials for the line item
 > 1. Categorize the listed practices based on a "Z-axis" in a subsection of the persona heading
+>   * "What to do if I run a website?" different from "What to do if I use a website."
 > 1. Tabularize the information and copy to the [[Security culture training#digital-security]] section, for now.

 Defenders (columns):